-When a writer creates a summary and splices it up with really minute detail, another thing happens — they have created an Overview Effect for the reader, whereby the reader sees the large and the tiny both at once, and feels a kind of literary vertigo.
+When a writer creates a summary and splices it up with minute detail, another thing happens — the writer has now created an Overview Effect for the reader, whereby the reader sees the large and the tiny both at once, and feels a kind of literary vertigo.

 Around the middle of this continuum, the time it takes to read words on the page pretty much equals the time it takes to play out in the world of your story.

 The word ‘scene’ comes from drama, where the pacing is driven, and rather limited, by how fast events can be performed before us by actors on a stage.